openjdk/jfx/modules/javafx.web/src/main/legal/webkit.md

-## WebKit Open Source Project: WebKit v604.1
+## WebKit Open Source Project: WebKit v605.1

 ### WebKit Notice
 <pre>
-Oracle license do NOT apply to the WebKit; it is licensed under the following license, separately from the Oracle programs you receive.
+You are receiving a copy of WebKit in either source or object code in the JavaFX runtime or JavaFX SDK.
+The terms of the Oracle license do NOT apply to WebKit; it is licensed under the following license, separately from the Oracle programs you receive.
 If you do not wish to install this library, you may delete this library: